milosob/lgg/README.md

 ### Usage

-To use a library in a project, import it with the installed CMake configuration:
+To use the library in a project, import it with the installed CMake configuration:

 ```cmake
 find_package(lgg CONFIG REQUIRED)